Mic-Tsai/Power_Consumption_Current_Sense_System-V2/README.md

 Power Consumption | Current Sense System V2
 ==============================================

-Feature come out with 4x ADS1115 in one I2C bus.
-Maxinum measurement channel are 8, RGB OLED display (ST7789 130x160) print results in the same time, also support SD card data log.
+Maxinum 8 channels measurement, come out with 4x ADS1115 in one I2C bus.
+RGB OLED display (ST7789 130x160) print results real-time update, also support SD card data log.

 ** Important **
 Before you logging the power consumption results, the resistor value need to be calculate by multimeter.
 You can press the buttom to do the value change very quickly!